Pension Refund for Nationals of Philippines

 In short: The eligibility for German Pension Refund for Citizens of Philippines

-As a national of Philippines, you are eligible for a refund of your German pension contributions only if your employment in Germany lasted less than 5 years (meaning you have made pension contributions in Germany for no more than 59 months) and at least 24 months have elapsed since your most recent pension contribution in Germany.
+As a citizen of Philippines, you are only entitled to a refund of your German pension contributions if your employment in Germany lasted less than 5 years (i.e. you paid pension contributions in Germany for a maximum of 59 months) and at least 24 months have elapsed since your last pension contribution in Germany.

 Pension Refund Payout